uPortal-Project/uportal-project.github.io/developer/maven-release-process.md

 ```

 ## Update Community
-For any non-snapshot release, email an announcement to `uportal-dev`, `uportal-user`, and `jasig-announce`.
+For any non-snapshot release, email an announcement to `uportal-dev` and `uportal-user`.
   - Be sure to acknowledge those who contributed to the release.
   - Be sure to put the release into context for existing adopters to understand.